 The Moffitt Cancer Center explains that massaging scars like stretch marks softens and flattens scar tissues while also increasing moisture to the area.
 Massaging scars in this way is most effective within the first two years when the scar tissues are still evolving.

 Another study found that a cream composed of a combination of water and argan oil helped increase skin elasticity in 22 clinical participants, as seen in the epidermis via ultrasound.
 Such results might point to the potential of other oils, such castor oil.

 Research on many common oils, salves, and creams, also called topicals, has shown that at this point no topical is better than another at preventing or reducing stretch marks.

 Castor seeds naturally contain a toxic substance called ricin, which can be harmful to humans.
 However, the oil itself doesn’t have ricin after being processed, so it’s generally considered safe.

 As an “oil,” you might be hesitant about using castor oil out of fear that it will clog your pores.
 However, unlike mineral oils and other clogging products, castor oil isn’t likely to lead to breakouts.
-This is because the fatty acids contain antimicrobial properties that might actually prevent acne.
+This is because the fatty acids contain that might actually prevent acne.